Audio Buying Guide

 - Available for electrical items under £150 bought from us

 - An instant decision from our one-call claims service

 Terms and conditions apply.
 The cover excludes some situations, for example: any wilful act or neglect.
 Accidental damage cover starts from day 1 of the policy and cover for electrical and mechanical breakdown starts from the expiry date of the manufacturers guarantee period.
 Replacement Guarantee is offered by Shop Direct Home Shopping Limited.
 Underwritten by London General Insurance Company Limited.
 Registered Office: Integra House, Floor 2, Vicarage Road, Surrey, TW20 9JZ.
 Registered Number 1865673.
-London General Insurance Company Limited are authorised and regulated by the Financial Services Authority.
+London General Insurance is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority .

 If the thought of expensive repairs brings you out in a cold sweat, our Service Guarantee may be the answer!
 We can repair or replace your MP3 player quickly and easily... plus you can spread the cost of protection with your Very Account.

 - If your purchase breaks down and can't be fixed, it'll be replaced.